iamcco/markdown-preview.nvim/README.md

 ### Introduction

-preview markdown on your mobile browser with sync scroll and flexible configuration
+preview markdown on your modern browser with sync scroll and flexible configuration

 main features: